mit-satori/getting-started/satori-ai-frameworks.rst

 The license accept has to be done only once on a per user basis.

-[5] WMLCE: Testing ML/DL frameworks (Pytorch, TensorFlow etc) installation
+[5] WML-CE: Testing ML/DL frameworks (Pytorch, TensorFlow etc) installation
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 .. code:: bash